danforthcenter/plantcv/docs/analyze_index.md

 - **Context:**
     - Calculates data about mean, median, and standard deviation of an input index within a masked region.
+    - If using an index that is expected to have negative values after masking (i.e. PRI) then default `min_bin` settings will cut off at 0 unless adjusted.
 - **Example use:**
     - Below
 - **Output data stored:** Mean, median, and standard deviation of the index automatically gets stored to the